 Cox's funding interests are conservation and environment, early childhood education, empowering families and individuals for success, and health.
 It typically does not fund basic operating expenses or annual programs.
 However, it does favor requests for capital campaigns like construction and renovations and also special projects to expand programs and build capacity.
 It was incorporated in 1957 in Georgia.

-There are some great opportunities here for nonprofits in the Atlanta metro area because this is where the company and foundation are based.
-In fact, any organization outside of metro Atlanta must have a recommendation letter from a manager at a local Cox business to be considered for a grant; Atlanta-based groups don't have this requirement.
-There are many places that Cox and its subsidiaries do business, however, so this isn’t exclusively an Atlanta funder.
+Cox prioritizes nonprofits in the Atlanta metro area because this is where the company and foundation are based.
+In fact, any organization outside of metro Atlanta must have a recommendation letter from a manager at a local Cox business to be considered for a grant; Atlanta-based groups do not have this requirement.
+There are many places that Cox and its subsidiaries do business, however, so this is not exclusively an Atlanta funder.

 The funding categories are broad, but Cox is known around town as a big supporter of parks, gardens, and urban green spaces.
-See our previous IP posts linked below to learn more about Cox's local support.
+See Inside Philanthropy’s previous posts linked below to learn more about Cox's local support.

 All grant applications should be submitted online.
-They're accepted throughout the year.
+They are accepted throughout the year.
 The trustees of the foundation meet three times per year, in April, August, and December.
-So, get your application in by February 15, June 15, or October 15 to be considered at the next meeting.
+So, grant seekers should get their application in by February 15, June 15, or October 15 to be considered at the next meeting.
 Previous applicants are required to wait at least one year before applying for another grant.

 General and grant-related questions should be directed to the staff at email@example.com or 678-645-0929.
 Nancy Rigby is the president of the foundation and the person who oversees the grants, business management and administration of foundation operations.
 No other staff members are listed exclusively for the foundation on Cox Enterprise’s website.